 A real-life example would be every time you visit a different “society/housing scheme/town/city” you notice a difference in the behavior of people.
 That difference is evidence of the influence of the human environment.

 Engineering in itself refers to the design, working, and use of Machines.
 However, it has a much more elaborate meaning to it.

 Engineers are people that have highly polished analytical skills and can find problems and innovate solutions.
-Therefore, geological engineers study the Geology /Earth as a body that is vulnerable to damages caused through human actions or natural phenomenon and they work to figure out solutions for the best interest of humans and their planet.
+Therefore, geological engineers study the Geology /Earth as a body that is vulnerable to damages caused by human actions or natural phenomena and they work to figure out solutions in the best interest of humans and their planet.

 A geological engineer has the most critical job.
 This particular engineer studies the 4.5 billion-year-old history of the Earth and the present, ever-changing environment and forecasts the inevitable future.